 The licensor was also granted a preemptive right to acquire such shares or other equity securities that may be issued from time to time by us while the licensor remains the owner of any equity securities of our company.
 Further, if we issue equity securities at a price per share that is less than the price paid by purchasers in a transaction for aggregate consideration of at least \$5,000,000 (the "Investment Price"), then the number of shares owned by licensee will be increased upon such issuance.
-The amount of the increase will be determined by multiplying the number of shares then owned by the licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock, and the denominator of which will be equal to the sum of (i) the number of shares of our common stock outstanding immediately prior to the issuance of additional shares of our common stock plus (ii) the number of shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.
+The amount of the increase will be determined by multiplying the number of shares then owned by the licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock outstanding immediately prior to the issuance of additional shares of our common stock plus (ii) the number of shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.